underpig1/octos/docs/guides/cli.md

 octos dev-tools
 ```

-Note that this will open a separate DevTools window for each monitor that is running an Octos mod.
+Note that this will open a separate DevTools window for each display that is running an Octos mod.